sinisterchipmunk/sinisterchipmunk.github.com/README.md

 took about an hour to write; it took me more time to debug the arched ceilings.
 A simple cube-shaped dungeon would have been much easier, but wouldn't have come out looking nearly as nice.

+## Controls

+Use W/S/A/D or up/down/left/right to move forward/backward/strafe left/strafe right.
+Use the mouse to turn.

 ## Features

 This demo showcases the following Jax features: